bghira/SimpleTuner/TUTORIAL.md

 ## Introduction

-To set up your training environment and run the model, you'll need to configure several environment variables.
+You'll need to set up a Python environment and create an "env" file for SimpleTuner before it can be run.

 This document aims to get you set up and running with a basic training environment, including example data to use if you do not currently have any.